Ford F-Series (fifth generation): Brazil

+The F-100 was offered with the gasoline-powered Y-Block 272 V8 and the Lima OHC 2.3L inline-four in both gasoline and dedicated ethanol versions.
+It was only available in a single cab, short box body style, and 2-wheel drive.
+The F-100 was discontinued in 1985.

+The F-1000 was produced since 1979 until 1992.
+Available with diesel and petrol engines only as a 2-door regular cab body style with two-wheel drive.

 Canada

 In Canada, the Explorer Special was a trim level that sat between the base model truck and Custom Cab.
 It used the Custom Cab trim and grille but didn't include things like a radio.